IainDK/CatHub/README.md

 ## CatHub

 CatHub is a group project that was built during my time at [Makers Academy](http://www.makersacademy.com/career-support/).
 It is designed to replicate the functionality of Facebook, but for a slightly different audience: cats!
+It was built in 5 days by a team of 6.

 ## Technology Used